HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-Before engaging with this text, I believed that
-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

-By reading this text I learnt
-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Before engaging with this text, I believed that the design process was moderately important and creating prototypes is useful.
+However, this reading challenged my belief by teaching me the immense importance of the design process and the creation of multiple prototypes in order to reach the best possible iteration.
+Although frustrating, setbacks are important to develop problem solving skills and make the best possible final product.
+It also taught me the importance of flexibility in the design process.

+By reading this text I learnt real life examples that utilise interactive technology.
+It also expanded my knowledge of the language surrounding interactive projects and this industry.
+I now know that a designer makes nontechnical decisions surrounding the functionality and structure.
+However, a developed implements these decisions to create the product.
+This relationship is changed due to emerging technology, thus making designers more adaptive and learning to code more important than ever in this competitive market.
+I also learnt of the transformative nature that designers have to develop, as they now have to "be able to create prototypes and interpret the data that our prototypes produce"(p.
+227).
+Through the real life case studies, I also learnt about the design process and the adaptations that have to be made due to problem solving and how to tackle these hurdles during this process.
+I had some knowledge of the importance of problem solving during the design process, but this text opened my eyes to the immense flexibilty designers have to develop when encountering setbacks.

-ALthough this text did provide ample information and greatly expanded my knowledge of I would like to know more about *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+ALthough this text did provide ample information and many real life examples that greatly expanded my knowledge of prototyping and the design process I would like to know more about
+*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

-The concept of that is reflected in this text relates to my chosen replication project through *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+The concept of prototyping and the designer's role relates to my chosen replication project as I had to be both the designer and developer.
+I took on all roles, I designed, developed, coded, constructed and showcased my project.
+I had to take on the ideologies of the adaptive role of the designer from this text when completing my own project as I needed to think through many differnet perspectives and learn many new skills.
+During the construction of my process I also had to create a few different prototypes seen through both my diagram iterations, material list changes, and the problem solving I had to do when doing the basic wiring.
+The ideas represented in this reading allowed me to improve my project by easily overcoming the problems I encountered as I understood my adaptive role and the importance of planning and prototyping.

 ## Interaction flowchart ##